judka-uriel/uriel-book/uriel_en.md

 released as o1.
 But this is a rather primitive solution, acceptable only as a first step.

-We will need to transition from the “question → answer” paradigm to continuous neural network operation in interaction with the world, just as the brain operates continuously (with pauses for sleep).
+It will be necessary to move away from the “question → answer” paradigm to continuous neural network operation in interaction with the world, just as the brain operates continuously (with pauses for sleep).
 And only when AI achieves the capacity for abstract thinking and spatial imagination will we truly need to begin worrying that AI might seize power over the entire world.

 The previous revolutionary breakthrough, when quantity transitioned into quality, was the achievement of high-quality texts generated in GPT-3/4, which